-where $\tilde{d}(f)$, $\tilde{h}(f)$, and $S_n(f)$ are the observed data, waveform template, and the power spectral density of the noise, respectively.
-To ensure full coverage of the binary neutron stars' inspiral signal, we have analysed the data up to 2048Hz.
-To avoid the low frequency noise-wall in the detectors, a low frequency bound of 20Hz is employed.
+in which $\tilde{d}(f)$, $\tilde{h}(f)$, and $S_n(f)$ are the observed data, the waveform template, and the power spectral density of the noise, respectively.
+To ensure full coverage of the binary neutron stars' inspiral signal, we have analysed the data up to 2,048Hz.
+To avoid the low frequency noise-wall in the detectors, a low frequency bound of 20 Hz is used.

 Similarly, we use Bayesian inference to analyse the observed kilonova AT2017gfo.
-The likelihood function for the light curve analysis $\mathcal{L}_{\rm EM}$ is given by~\cite{Coughlin:2018miv}
+The likelihood function for the light curve analysis $\mathcal{L}_{\rm EM}$ is given by\cite{Coughlin:2018miv}